Kirbitz/Algorithms/README.md

 # Algorithms
-A List of my projects from Algorithms
+A List of all my projects from Algorithms